ronel-dev/ronel/README.md

 # Ronel

-**Ronel** ("Really Obvious Native Expression Language", or "Remotely-Operated Native Expression Language") uses HTML-over-the-wire to build native Flutter layouts.
+**Ronel** ("Remotely-Operated Native Expression Language") is a simple library and notation framework using HTML-over-the-wire to build native Flutter layouts, created and maintained by Mark Schellhas in 2025.

 ## Features

 Ronel provides a powerful and flexible way to build server-driven UI in Flutter, giving you the speed of web development with the performance of native code.

 - **Ship at the Speed of the Web, with Native Power**
-Leverage your existing web app to radically accelerate development.
+Leverage your existing web app to accelerate development.
 Ronel embraces the "HTML-over-the-wire" paradigm, where your server remains the single source of truth for your application's views.

-- **Fast, Stateful Navigation**

-- **Choose either single-screen app or tabbed app**
+- **Choose either single-screen app or tabbed app** Easy integration into existing and new apps.
+Create your new app with Ronel, or start replacing screens incrementally.

-- **Includes `RonelAuth` for authenticated experiences**
+- **Includes `RonelAuth` for authenticated experiences** A simple RonelAuth widget will take care of web-based auth screens and token handling for authenticated app experiences.

 - Example app in `/example` directory
+Want to see an example?
+Check out the `/example` directory and run the app there.

 ## Getting started

+Getting started with Ronel is as simple as adding Ronel to your `pubspec.yml` file and calling it in your app.

-Simply add Ronel to your project by running `flutter pub add ronel` in your project directory.
+Add to your project by running `flutter pub add ronel`

 ## Usage